 - Across cultures, a "small but nontrivial" percentage of people have non-heterosexual feelings.
-The specific expression of sexual orientation varies widely according to cultural norms and traditions, but research suggests that individuals' sexual feelings are likely to develop in similar ways around the world. - Men's and women's sexual orientations manifest in different ways: Men's sexual orientation is more closely linked to their patterns of sexual arousal than women's sexual orientation is.
+The specific expression of sexual orientation varies widely according to cultural norms and traditions, but research suggests that individuals' sexual feelings are likely to develop in similar ways around the world. - Men's and women's sexual orientations manifest in different ways: Men's sexual orientation is more closely linked to their patterns of sexual arousal than women's sexual orientation is. - Various biological factors-including prenatal hormones and specific genetic profiles-are likely to contribute to sexual orientation, though they are not the sole cause.
+Scientific evidence suggests that biological and non-social environmental factors jointly influence sexual orientation.

-- Various biological factors-including prenatal hormones and specific genetic profiles-are likely to contribute to sexual orientation, though they are not the sole cause.
-Scientific evidence suggests that biological and non-social environmental factors jointly influence sexual orientation. - Scientific findings do not support the notion that sexual orientation can be taught or learned through social means.
+• Scientific findings do not support the notion that sexual orientation can be taught or learned through social means.
 And there is little evidence to suggest that non-heterosexual orientations become more common with increased social tolerance.

 Despite these points of consensus, some aspects of sexual orientation are not as clear-cut.
-While Bailey and colleagues describe sexual orientation as primarily falling into categories-lesbian, gay, or bisexual-Savin-Williams argues that considerable evidence supports a sexual continuum.
-He notes that the label 'bisexual' serves as a catchall for diverse sexual orientations that fall in between heterosexual and homosexual.
-As a result, his estimate of the prevalence of the nonheterosexual population is double that of Bailey and colleagues.
+Commentator Ritch Savin-Williams (Cornell University) argues that considerable evidence supports a sexual continuum, in contrast to the more categorical perspective taken by Bailey and colleagues.
+Savin-Williams notes that the label 'bisexual' serves as a catchall for diverse sexual orientations that fall in between heterosexual and homosexual.
+As a result, Savin-Williams estimates the prevalence of the nonheterosexual population to be double the estimate produced by Bailey and colleagues.